volumio/volumio-plugins/plugins/miscellanea/brutefir/readme.md

 Sound if I/O is in brutefir config is correctly set. (could work by saving advanced settings) Access to webUI and save configuration
-The plugin access to brutefir via telnet localhost port 3002( can see that with netstat | grep 3002 Binaural filtering if correct output set...
+Binaural filtering if correct output set...

 - What is not working :